Irreversible entropy production, from quantum to classical: Quantum dynamics and the classical limit

 For such systems, it is more convenient to recast the dynamical equation in terms of the first moments $\bar{x}$ and the covariance matrix (CM), defined as $\Theta = \langle x x\trans \rangle - \langle x \rangle\langle x\trans \rangle$.
 One may verify that $\Theta$ evolves according to a \emph{Lyapunov equation}

 where we have introduced the diffusion matrix $D=B B^{\mathrm{T}}/2\ge0$.
-The equilibrium solution of Eq.~\eqref{PhaseSpace_dynLya} satisfies the condition $\dot\Theta=0$, viz.
+The equilibrium solution of Eq.~\eqref{PhaseSpace_dynLya} satisfies the condition $A \Theta+\Theta A^{\mathrm{T}}=2 D$.
 Continuous-time Lyapunov equations of this form have found significant applications in the fields of linear systems, control theory, and quantum optics~\cite{Brogan}.
 The formulation of the entropy production for this kind of problem can be constructed by introducing the distinction between even or odd functions under time-reversal.
 Intuitive instances of even variables include position of mechanical systems and voltages in circuits, their odd counterparts being velocities and currents.

-We introduce a diagonal matrix $E$ having entries which are either +1 or -1, depending on whether the entry of $x$ is even or odd~\cite{Risken1989}.
-This allow us to identify the {\it reversible} parts of Eq.~\eqref{PhaseSpace_dynLya}, that is the part that is even under time reversal, from the {\it irreversible} one that changes sign upon inversion of the sign of time.
+it is then possible to identify the {\it reversible} parts of Eq.~\eqref{PhaseSpace_dynLya}, that is the part that is even under time reversal, from the {\it irreversible} one that changes sign upon inversion of the sign of time.
 We call $A^\text{irr}$ the irreversible part of $A$ such that $A=A^\text{rev}+A^\text{irr}$.
-Convenient expressions for the entropy production and flux rates [cf. Eq.~\eqref{intro_2nd_law_rates}] were derived for this scenario in Refs.~\cite{Landi2013b,Brunelli2018}, under the assumption that the initial state of the system is Gaussian (in which case it will continue to be so due to the linearity of the dynamics).
-They read
+Convenient expressions for the entropy production and flux rates [cf. Eq.~\eqref{intro_2nd_law_rates}] were derived for this scenario in Refs.~\cite{Landi2013b,Brunelli2018}, under the assumption of Gaussian states and dynamics.

-These formulas provide the explicit form that $\dot{\Sigma}(t)$ and $\Phi(t)$ take for any Gaussian system undergoing linear (i.e. Gaussian preserving) dynamics.
 As already mentioned, this is often the case in many quantum optical experiments.
-Indeed, these expressions have been instrumental to the interpretation of the experiments reported in Ref.~\cite{Brunelli2018}, which will be reviewed in Sec.~\ref{QCS}.
+Indeed, such expressions have been instrumental to the interpretation of the experiments reported in Ref.~\cite{Brunelli2018}, which will be reviewed in Sec.~\ref{QCS}.